giovanniboscu/continuous-section-field/technical-white-paper/00_overview.md

 - long-term reproducibility.

 Alternatively, CSF can be used through its Python APIs, providing greater flexibility for programmable and automated workflows.

 ---

 ## Typical Application Domains

-CSF is particularly suited for members where sectional variation is **intrinsic** rather than incidental, such as:
+CSF is most useful for members where sectional variation is a primary modeling feature, for example:

 - wind turbine towers,
 - tapered columns and piles,
-- shell-like beam members,
+- thin-walled or shell-like beam members,
 - non-uniform composite sections,
-- research and validation studies involving continuously varying geometry.
+- research and validation studies with continuously varying geometry.

-For prismatic members with uniform properties, traditional tools remain sufficient and simpler.
+For strictly prismatic members with uniform properties, conventional prismatic-section tools are often more direct and sufficient.

 ---